openbaton/docs/docs/tutorial-docker.md

 docker build -t iperfserver .
 ```

-After this, you need to refresh the VIM on order to see the new images: go in PoPs --> vim-instance id and click on the two round arrows close to the name.
+After this, you need to refresh the VIM on order to see the new images: go to Manage PoPs&rarr;PoP instances&rarr;ID and click on the two round arrows close to the name.
 This will trigger the Vim refresh.
-Afterwards, you need to create a NSD using the Upload NSD tab and paste this json content:
+Afterwards, you need to create a NSD.
+From the NFVO dashboard, go to Catalogue&rarr;NS Descriptors&rarr;On Board NSD&rarr;Upload JSON and paste this JSON content:

 ```json
 {